henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 ### Show all

-Show all action updates AGS2 menu to show all games or demos regardless of them being installed or not.
+Show all action updates AGS2 menu to show all games regardless of them being installed or not.

 **Note that configure menus will quit, when done updating AGS2 menu due to limitation of AmigaDOS scripts executing other scripts.**

-Configure menus iterates through all .ru_ files in WHDLOADDIR:Menu/AGS2Games or WHDLOADDIR:Menu/AGS2Demos and renames .ru_ files to .run to show them in AGS2 menu.
+Configure menus iterates through all .ru_ files in WHDLOADDIR:Menu/AGS2Games and renames .ru_ files to .run to show them in AGS2 menu.

 ### Hide all

-Hide all action updates AGS2 menu to hide all games or demos regardless of them being installed or not.
+Hide all action updates AGS2 menu to hide all games regardless of them being installed or not.

 **Note that configure menus will quit, when done updating AGS2 menu due to limitation of AmigaDOS scripts executing other scripts.**

-Configure menus iterates through all .run files in WHDLOADDIR:Menu/AGS2Games or WHDLOADDIR:Menu/AGS2Demos and renames .run files to .ru_ to hide them from AGS2 menu.
+Configure menus iterates through all .run files in WHDLOADDIR:Menu/AGS2Games and renames .run files to .ru_ to hide them from AGS2 menu.

 ## Screenshots